 AUTHORIZATION: The Federal navigation project for Raritan River to Arthur Kill Cut-Off Channel, New Jersey was adopted in 1935.

 COMMERCE: This asset supports deep-draft commercial navigation to the Port of New York and New Jersey.
-In 2016, approximately 538 thousand short tons of freight traffic was transported through this waterway including tankers drafting over 20 feet.
-Most of the commodities using this channel are stone and gravel.
+In 2020, approximately 874,000 short tons of freight traffic was transported through this waterway including tankers drafting over 20 feet.
+Most of the commodities using this channel are gasoline and fuel oil.

-STATUS: Project is in caretaker status.
+BACKGROUND: Project is in E&D phase.
 Last maintenance dredging cycle was completed in FY14 with the removal of approximately 329,000 CY of material with placement as Remediation Material capping at the Atlantic Ocean’s Historic Area Remediation Site (HARS).